henroFall/oscar2/README.md

 ----------------
 Oscar2 is awesome.
 With any modern Debian Linux machine (Raspberry Pi included), you can take that machine, a cheap barcode scanner, a free [Trello](https://www.trello.com) account along with a few other bits and pieces.... plus some willpower, and turn it into an automatic grocery list!
 It might not sound like much, but trust me - it's pretty freaking cool.

-Oscar2 takes the brilliance of the original Oscar and adds some cool desktop widgets to a kitchen PC.
+Oscar2 takes the brilliance of the original Oscar and adds some cool desktop widgets to make a more presentable kitchen PC.
 This completely works on a Raspberry Pi.
-I moved it onto a NUC to make the web browser more responsive, but YMMV.
+I moved it onto a NUC to make the OS more responsive when using things like a web browser, but YMMV.

 Install Oscar
 -------------
-To install this version of Oscar, use this command line from a terminal:
+To install this version of Oscar, paste this command line to a terminal on any server or desktop version of Debian Linux (Raspbian and Ubuntu have been tested):

 `wget -N https://raw.githubusercontent.com/henroFall/oscar2/master/install_oscar.sh && sudo chmod +x install_oscar.sh && sudo -E ./install_oscar.sh`

 Follow all prompts and you should be fine.
 Igore all of the Node complaints about old deprecated packages.
-They work!
+They work, they are secure for what we're doing with them, and I'll deal with that later!

 The Story of Oscar
 -------------
 I stumbled across danslimmon's Oscar a few years ago when I was looking for something exactly like it...
 I thought to myself one day, "There must be some nerd out there who's hooked a barcode scanner to a Raspberry Pi...
 I wonder if I could do something to put a grocery list into Trello, or something?"
 On that day I learned there is truly no original thought left...

-Our hero, danslimmon, concocted EXACTLY that almost a decade ago before he grew his beard out, wrote a manifesto, and moved into a trailer on the side of a mountain with no internet or toilet paper. ...
-Well... we can't know that for sure the fate of danslimmon.
-What we do know is that danslimmon  has gone totally dark on his github and has not responded to issues for quite some time.
+Our hero, danslimmon, concocted EXACTLY that almost a decade ago before he grew his beard out, wrote a manifesto, and moved into a trailer on the side of a mountain with no internet or toilet paper.

+...

+Well... we can't know for sure the fate of danslimmon.
+What we do know is that danslimmon  has gone totally dark on this repo and has not responded to issues for quite some time.
 I made a fork of his project to fix some issues that have cropped up over time as these modules have gone stale, but otherwise left it alone.
 Until today.

 Today I have decided to put some more horsepower behind my kitchen computer so I might actually have a functional web browser in there.
 But after 3 or 4 years, who can remember how to manually stitch this all back together?
 If I'm going to do it one more time, I might as well make it last!

-So, this is my version of Oscar, dubbed Oscar2, enhanced from that abandoned danslimmon project.
+So, this is my repackaging of Oscar, dubbed Oscar2, picked up from that abandoned danslimmon project.
 You can find a link to the original spot down below.
 In addition to the core functionality of Oscar, I've added:

 * A complete installation script with all needed updates to make this old dog hunt
 * A routine to detect your barcode scanner port to make this easier when not using a Pi
 * No longer uses TCP port 80, because why?
 That's prime real estate!
-* Python2 install to work all the way to Ubuntu 20.04 without issues, along with Python3 and pip.
+* Python2 install to work all the way to Ubuntu 20.04 without issues, along with Python3 and the Pips.
 * Trellomerge by GustavePate is bundled.
 This gives Oscar Desktop the ability to pull your grocery list down and display it as a desktop widget.
 * Conky by brndnmtthws is bundled.
 This displays your grocery & housewares lists as transparent desktop widgets using the feed from Trellomerge.
 * WeatherDesk by bharadwaj-raju is bundled.
 This gives the Kitchen display dynamic wallpaper based on current time of day and weather!

 What I'll need to do before 2021:
 * Oscar3!
 Port Oscar to Python3 - I am still using Python2 because the Trello modules are stuck there.
+But Python2 is dead, and Pip2 dies in Jan 2021.
 * I want a fresh set of southbound APIs to decouple from Trello.
 Trello is fine but there are better options for shared grocery list apps that could receive instructions from Oscar.
 * Go through each of the Node packages and increment up from the legacy versions being used.
 * Add a Cookbook interface of some kind.
 * Add some weather widgets and other stuff back.
-I was using Screenlets but it seems to be abandoned as well.
+I was using Screenlets but it seems to be dead.
+I'll find some pretty Conky stuff somewhere...
 * Overall cleanup and refactor to leave this for the ages before I grow my beard out.